-An additional consideration is whether artificial streams sufficiently represent an adequate scale to answer a given research question.
-Although the artificial streams described in this manuscript are mesocosms for testing processes related to the structure and function of benthic assemblages, they cannot adequately model larger rivers with planktonic communities, hydrogeomorphic dynamics of a deep water column with multiple photic zones, interactions between the hyporheic zone and stream water, or species interactions of higher trophic levels (e.g., fishes).
-Flow-through artificial stream channels have been successfully used in other studies (e.g., Wipfli et al. 1998; Connolly and Pearson 2007), and the research planned will influence decisions about whether to use flow-through or recirculating designs.
-Flow-through designs typically require a large source for water and have often been constructed stream-side or using groundwater or reservoirs sources (Aubeneau et al. 2014).
-While our experiences have shown that stream organisms can acclimate and carry out their life cycles in the recirculating artificial streams described herein, limited natural habitats in artificial streams inevitably place unique selective pressures on these communities, and results should be interpreted with these in mind.

-In spite of these limitations, artificial stream arrays allow researchers to pose exciting new questions about stream ecosystems that push the boundaries of traditional ecological studies.
-We use artificial streams to answer questions about a wide range of challenging environmental issues, including the effects of multiple stressors on a range of taxonomic groups in urban streams, the influence of various forms of animal resource subsidies on biofilm function, and the occurrence and longevity of environmental DNA.
-(Higgins et al. 2011; Bilotta et al. 2014)We encourage researchers to use this practical guide to navigate the logistical and empirical considerations necessary when building and using an artificial stream array and hope that this review can help support the creative development of new insights and experimental approaches for robust measurements of factors driving the complex interactions in stream ecosystems.
+Artificial stream arrays allow researchers to pose exciting new questions about stream ecosystems that push the boundaries of traditional ecological studies.
+While researchers should carefully consider elements of the streams which may limit transferability to real world conditions, artificial streams can answer questions about a wide range of challenging environmental issues that cannot be addressed the same way in situ.
+For example, we study the effects of multiple stressors on a range of taxonomic groups in urban streams, the influence of various forms of animal resource subsidies on biogeochemistry and whole ecosystem processes, and the occurrence and longevity of environmental DNA.
+These artificial streams and other mesocosm designs that make it possible to conduct controlled, manipulative experiments are powerful research tools that produce high quality scientific information, such as information needed to support evidence-based environmental management and decision-making (Higgins et al. 2011; Bilotta et al. 2014).
+We encourage researchers to use this practical guide to navigate the logistical and empirical considerations necessary when building and using an artificial stream array and hope that this review can help support the creative development of new insights and experimental approaches for robust measurements of factors driving the complex interactions in stream ecosystems.

 Acknowledgements

 We would like to thank the many people who made possible the various artificial stream experiments we discuss here.
-At the Cary Institute of Ecosystem Studies, we thank Erinn Richmond, Alexis Paspalof, Hayley Lemoine, Alexander Reisinger, Rob Madsen, and Fred Merritt.
+At the Cary Institute of Ecosystem Studies, we thank , Alexis Borbon, Hayley Lemoine, Abigail Bline, , Rob Madsen, and Fred Merritt.
 At Loyola University Chicago, we thank Martin Berg and Nancy Tuchman.
-In Kenya, we thank David Post, Paul Geemi, and the Mara River Water Users’ Association for their assistance in building and maintaining a portable artificial stream array.
+In Kenya, we thank David Post, Paul Geemi, Brian Heath and the Mara Conservancy, and the Mara River Water Users’ Association for their assistance in building and maintaining a portable artificial stream array.
 We thank Al Steinman for helpful comments that improved this manuscript.
 This work was supported in part by National Science Foundation grants to EJRM (DEB-1027188, DEB-1354062) and by a USDA grant to JLT and EJRM (USDA-NIFA 2013-33522-21007).

 References